Jesse Ramien

-He has previously played for the Newcastle Knights as well as a previous spell at the Cronulla club in the National Rugby League.
+He has previously played for the Newcastle Knights as well as a previous spell at the Cronulla club in the NRL.
 Ramien has also played at representative level for the Indigenous All Stars.

 Background

 Ramien was born in Dubbo, New South Wales, Australia, and is of Indigenous Australian descent.

 He played his junior rugby league for the Coonamble Bears, before being signed by the Manly Warringah Sea Eagles.

 Playing career

 Early career

 From 2014 to 2016, Ramien played for the Manly Warringah Sea Eagles' NYC team.
 Mid-season in 2016, he made the switch to the Cronulla-Sutherland Sharks' NYC team.

 2017

 In February, Ramien played for the Sharks' first-grade side in the 2017 World Club Challenge match against the Wigan Warriors, a game in which he scored a try.
 In May, he played for the Junior Kangaroos against the Junior Kiwis.
 In round 26 of the 2017 NRL season, he made his NRL debut for the Sharks against the Newcastle Knights, scoring a try.
 The very next day, he was named at centre in the Team of the Year.